vikchupak/DevOps/Linux/Virtualization/Docker.md

 This architecture is what allows Docker containers to be so portable and quick to start, as they don’t need to boot up an entire operating system or kernel when running.

-# Can I create a docker image from a scratch without extending from any Linux based image?
+# Can I create a docker image from a scratch without extending from any Linux-based image?

 Yes, you can create a Docker image from scratch without extending from any existing Linux-based image.
 This is typically done using the `FROM scratch` directive in your Dockerfile.
 Here’s how it works and what you need to know: